Blended learning: Models

-It is important to note that even blended learning models can be blended together and many implementations use some, many, or even all of these as dimensions of larger blended learning strategy.
+Even blended learning models can be blended together and many implementations use some, many, or even all of these as dimensions of larger blended learning strategy.
 These models, for the most part, are not mutually exclusive.

 There are many components that can comprise a blended learning model, including "instructor-delivered content, e-learning, webinars, conference calls, live or online sessions with instructors, and other media and events, for example, Facebook, e-mail, chat rooms, blogs, podcasting, Twitter, YouTube, Skype and web boards".

 Advantages

 Blended instruction is reportedly more effective than purely face-to-face or purely online classes.
 Blended learning methods can also result in high levels of student achievement more effective than face-to-face learning.

 By using a combination of digital instruction and one-on-one face time, students can work on their own with new concepts which frees teachers up to circulate and support individual students who may need individualized attention.
 "Rather than playing to the lowest common denominator – as they would in a physical classroom – teachers can now streamline their instruction to help all students reach their full potential."

 Proponents of blended learning argue that incorporating the "asynchronous Internet communication technology" into higher education courses serves to "facilitate a simultaneous independent and collaborative learning experience".

 This incorporation is a major contributor to student satisfaction and success in such courses.
 The use of information and communication technologies have been found to improve student attitudes towards learning.

 By incorporating information technology into class projects, communication between lecturers and part-time students has improved, and students were able to better evaluate their understanding of course material via the use of "computer-based qualitative and quantitative assessment modules".

 Blended learning also has the potential to reduce educational expenses, although some dispute that blended learning is inherently less expensive than physical classroom learning.

 Blended learning can lower costs by putting classrooms in the online space and it essentially replaces pricey textbooks with electronic devices that students often bring themselves to class.
 E-textbooks, which can be accessed digitally, may also help to drive down textbook budgets.
 Proponents of blended learning cite the opportunity for data collection and customization of instruction and assessment as two major benefits of this approach.